-Sewerage treatment has three major steps, primary, secondary ands tertiary.
+Sewerage treatment has three major steps, primary, secondary and tertiary.
 The primary step results in the removal of some suspended solids and organic matter though it is often preceded by a preliminary step where large elements such as sticks, rags and such are removed and can be followed by an advanced primary treatment using chemical additives or finer filtration to improve the primary removal.
 Secondary treatment results in the removal of much of the balance of the suspended solids and biodegradable organic matter.
 Disinfection is carried out at this stage of the process.
 The disinfection is usually carried out by UV exposure however filtration technologies are also available.
 In some systems the secondary treatment includes nutrient removal.
 Tertiary treatment results in the balance of suspended solids being removed and the treatment includes further disinfection of the treated product.
 This step includes removal of nutrients.
-At times this final step is followed by an advanced product.
+At times this final step is followed by an advanced step to remove dissolved and suspended materials depending on the end-use of the recycled product.
 The extent of the treatment process is determined by the requirements of the water quality of the end-use.
 It is important to select the treatment level appropriate to provide the quality required for the purpose.

-The chart below from a portable system implemented in Melbourne (Manilla, 2003) best illustrates the process flow.
+The chart below from a potable system implemented in Melbourne (Radcliffe, 2004) best illustrates the process flow.